huwade/cuda_learn_notes/GEMM/README.md

 ## Acknowledgements

 We would like to thank everyone who contributed to this repository, providing feedback and bug reports, making this project possible.
+I run this benchmark result on my NVIDIA GeForce RTX 2070.

 <!-- benchmark_results -->
 | Kernel                              |  ms |